merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

 Note: we do not have basis set projection in QUICK.
 So, the basis set being read has to match the basis set in the new calculation.
-Further, the DATA FILE will be over written if your checkpointing the data in the new calculation.
-In such case, please copy the old calculation DATA FILE.
+Further, the DATA FILE will be overwritten if checkpointing the data in the new calculation.
+In such case, please make a copy the old calculation DATA FILE.

-I gave the examples of how to restart calculations using density.
-Calculations can also be restarted from coordinates read from DATA FILE.
+The above examples demonstrate how to restart calculations using the electron density.
+Calculations can also be restarted from coordinates read from the DATA FILE.

 *Last updated by Vikrant Tripathy on 04/10/2026.*